 What Is Mulch Glue?

-Mulch glue, mulch adhesive or gravel binder is a product you spray onto mulch and other materials to hold them in place.
+Mulch glue can go by different names, including mulch adhesive, landscape adhesive and gravel binder.
+You spray the product onto mulch and other materials to hold them in place.
 Mulch glue offers two key benefits:

 • Mulch glue makes it easy to blow loose leaves and debris from planting beds and walkways without disturbing the mulch.